-6. Inadequate capacity to support the administration of the municipality.
+Quarterly updating of fixed asset register Monitoring of service providers on skills transfer 5 Failure to comply with legislations and standards (MFMA, GRAP, SCM, DORA, MSCOA etc.) Quarterly MSCOA meetings Integration of VIP to munsoft Automation of fixed Asset Register MFMA quarterly compliance report 6.
+Inadequate capacity to support the administration of the municipality.
 High Monitoring the implementation of the Work Skills Plan.
 Focused and integrated training programs.
 Perform skills audit to verify qualifications, training attended and skills gap.
 Budgeting for Employee Bursary Funds.
 7. Ineffective and inadequate information technology infrastructure.
-High Training of Information Technology Officials.
+High Training of officials and councillors.
 Submission of budget inputs to the Budget and Treasury office for increased allocation of funds for development of System Master Plan and upgrading of ICT infrastructure.
 Review of Information Technology Governance documents.
 Development of help desk policy.
-8. Unethical organizational culture High Implementation of the ethics framework.
-Review of Consequence Management Policy.
-Implementation of Consequence Management Policy.
-Fraud and corruption awareness campaigns.
-Enforcement of UIFW Investigation schedule.
-9. Business disruptions High Finalization of a business continuity plan.
-Implementation of a business continuity plan.
-Budget for Cloud back-ups 10.
-Unauthorized use/ access to the systems.
-High Deactivation of user account immediately an employee is suspended or resigns.
-Awareness on IT password.
-Training on user accounts access.
-Procurement of a firewall.
+8. Unethical organizational culture High Anti-fraud and corruption awareness sessions for officials Appointment of Ethics Ambassadors Training of Ethics Ambassadors Review of anti-fraud & corruption policy and strategy Investigation of UIFW's.
+9 .Cyber attack High IT security awareness workshops Consequence management for violation of security policies Timeously application of IT security patches and updates Review IT security policies Procure anti-virus software Procure laptops Development of the Master System Plan Penetration testing